top of page

 Color Comes to WEEK-TV

-CBS-TV affiliates in 81 markets in the country were announced to being ready to be “color ready” by January 1, 1955.
-Among those either primary or secondary affiliates included WEEK-TV.
-WEEK-TV was a primary affiliate of NBC and was listed as a secondary affiliate of CBS along with WTVH-TV.
+CBS-TV affiliates in 81 markets in the country were announced to be “color ready” by January 1, 1955.
+Among those, either primary or secondary affiliates included WEEK-TV.
+WEEK-TV was a direct affiliate of NBC and was listed as a secondary affiliate of CBS along with WTVH-TV.
 This color conversion would only include color broadcasts from the network.
-Live local origination or films were not able to be broadcast in color without further conversion of studio equipment.
+Live local origination or films could not be broadcast in color without further modification of studio equipment.
 Full-color capabilities would not occur for most stations until 10-15 years later!

 FCC Denies an Attempt by WEEK-TV and WTVH-TV to Delay Hearings on Channel 8